 How to Unprotect Locked Cells in Google Sheets

-If you need to make changes to locked cells, you can unprotect them by following these steps: (See Also: How To Add 100 Columns In Google Sheets)
+If you need to make changes to locked cells, you can unprotect them by following these steps: (See Also: How To Make A Scatter Plot Graph On Google Sheets)

 - Open your Google Sheet and select the locked cells